archcoding-books/papers/storage/bigtable/bigtable.md

 profiles using a MapReduce over Bigtable.
 These user profiles are used to personalize live search results.

-The Personalized Search data is replicated across sev-eral Bigtable clusters to increase availability and to re-duce latency due to distance from clients.
+The Personalized Search data is replicated across several Bigtable clusters to increase availability and to reduce latency due to distance from clients.
 The Personal-ized Search team originally built a client-side replicationmechanism on top of Bigtable that ensured eventual con-sistency of all replicas.
 The current system now uses areplication subsystem that is built into the servers.The design of the Personalized Search storage systemallows other groups to add new per-user information intheir own columns, and the system is now used by manyother Google properties that need to store per-user con-figuration options and settings.
 Sharing a table amongstmany groups resulted in an unusually large number ofcolumn families.
 To help support sharing, we added asimple quota mechanism to Bigtable to limit the stor-age consumption by any particular client in shared ta-bles; this mechanism provides some isolation betweenthe various product groups using this system for per-userinformation storage.

 ## 9 Lessons